 - People who grow their lemon trees and want to preserve lemons later.

-- I like to make it when I squeeze lemon juice and have leftover peels.
+- I like to make this or lemon extract when I squeeze lemon juice and have leftover peels.

 - This old fashioned lemon cordial recipe is easy to make and very affordable